Mengo Crisis: Battle of Mengo Hill

-On 23 May, the Uganda Army cordoned off the Lubiri Palace and arrested three Bugandan chiefs who had strongly supported the Lukiko's 20 May resolution.
-Many Bugandans began rebelling against the central government.
-Early the following morning, the army attacked the Luburi Palace.
-The palace was defended by 120 guards armed with Lee–Enfield rifles, three carbines, six Sterling machine guns and six automatic rifles.
+On 23 May, the Uganda Army cordoned off the Lubiri Palace and arrested three Buganda chiefs who had strongly supported the Lukiko's 20 May resolution.
+Many Baganda began rebelling against the central government.
+Early the following morning, the army attacked the Luburi Palace under Amin's direct command.
+As the soldiers attacked they machine-gunned a group of elderly volunteers who slept outside the palace, alerting the royal guards.
+The palace was defended by 120–160 guards armed with Lee–Enfield rifles, three carbines, six Sterling machine guns and six automatic rifles.
 The army's attack was slowed by rain.
 Concluding that they could not win, the guards decided to help Mutesa flee.
 The king and 20 guards escaped by scaling a palace wall, though Mutesa injured his back in the process.
-The king's brother, Prince Alexander David Ssimbwa was captured at the palace and tortured by the Ugandan Army.

-Mutesa then hailed a passing taxi cab.
+Upon getting out of the palace, Mutesa hailed a passing taxi cab.
 The driver took him to the Rubaga Cathedral, where the priests (among them Emmanuel Wamala and Emmanuel Nsubuga) were having breakfast.
 After he explained what had happened, they gave him clerical robes and arranged for a driver to take him to Busiro County.

+At the palace, the remaining guards continued to offer heavy resistance for hours, and the Uganda Army only secured the complex by 2 pm.
+The government troops murdered several people who tried to surrender, and brutalized prisoners.
+Excited soldiers also killed "unarmed passerby [...] without reason".
+The king's brother, Prince Alexander David Ssimbwa was captured at the palace and tortured by the Uganda Army.
+The troops plundered and demolished the entire palace; a Makerere University historian reportedly saw drunken soldiers carry off the ancient Bugandan royal regalia.
 Volunteers carried over 200 bodies of fallen Baganda to the morgue, while the military buried uncounted numbers in mass graves.
+The overall number of dead was unclear.
+Some estimates claimed that up to 1,000 people had died during the fighting at the palace.

 President Julius Nyerere of neighbouring Tanzania, who supported Obote and disliked Mutesa, stationed a large force at the border to prevent the Baganda from regrouping there and launching a counter-attack.
+Amin personally delivered the Kabaka's persidential flag and military uniform as "trophies of the battle" to Obote's office.
 Obote went before Parliament and declared "There is nothing to regret.
 The oneness of Uganda must be assured."
 While the army completely secured Kampala, unrest spread throughout the rest of Buganda.
 The central government issued an emergency decree and dispatched the army throughout the kingdom to restore order.
 Violence subsided over the following days.